chrischau/Sandbox/Python/EviteServer/ReadMe.txt

      Open it and confirm the correct location of the "DatabasePath" value.

   5. Kick off the "StartServer.bat".
 Your EventServer API server is ready to use.
+     If you are not using Windows, you will need to kick off the Server.py file in your environment.

   6. The base web address is http://127.0.0.1:5002/